Dr. Angela I. Renton

 Postdoctoral Research Fellow, Former PhD Student (2021), Research Assistant (2016-2017), and Honours Student (2015)

 I work on a number of projects using behavioural and physiological measures as well as measures of neural activity (EEG, fNIRS).
-My PhD investigates how the brain forms visual representations of the world.
-To do this, I use neurofeedback training to alter neural activity in the visual system of the brain, and measure how this changes what is seen.
+My PhD investigated how the brain forms visual representations of the world.
+To do this, I used neurofeedback training to alter neural activity in the visual system of the brain, and measured how this changed what was seen.

 Renton, A.I., Mattingley, J.B. & Painter, D.R.
 (2017, December).
 Translating thoughts into text: Rapid communication with a brain computer interface virtual keyboard.
-Poster presentation at Systems and Computational Neuroscience Down Under, Brisbane.
+Poster presentation at Systems and Computational Neuroscience Down Under, Brisbane, Australia.

 Renton, A.I., Painter, D.R. & Mattingley, J.B.
 (2017, August).
 Differential mobilization of visual selective attention during dynamic approach and avoidance behaviour.
-Poster presentation at the 13th International Conference for Cognitive Neuroscience, Amsterdam.
+Poster presentation at the 13th International Conference for Cognitive Neuroscience, Amsterdam, Netherlands.

 Renton, A.I., Painter, D.R., & Mattingley, J.B.
 (2015, November).
 Neural Correlates of Selective Visual Attention for Interactive Approach and Avoidance.
-Poster presentation at the Australian Cognitive Neuroscience Society Conference, Auckland.
+Poster presentation at the Australian Cognitive Neuroscience Society Conference, Auckland, New Zealand.

 Renton, A.I.
 (2015, September).
 Using evoked brain oscillations to track approach and avoidance behaviour during video-game play.
-Talk at the University of Queensland Undergraduate Research Conference, Brisbane.
+Talk at the University of Queensland Undergraduate Research Conference, Brisbane, Australia.